Brian-Jiang/SmartReference/Tools~/DocFx/docs/init.md

 Use this option only when all referenced assets are located inside a Resources folder.

 Note that all Resources assets are treated as a single bundle, meaning the entire Resources folder is loaded into memory at runtime.
-Because of the limitation, this loader is best suited for small projects, tools, or prototypes.
+Because of this limitation, this loader is best suited for small projects, tools, or prototypes.

 ---